yuewangmk/yuewangmk.github.io/_pages/research.md

     - **Major Revision** at *International Journal of Research in Marketing*
 - The Value of Content Inclusiveness: Evidence from A Social Media Platform.
     - *with* Masakazu Ishihara

+## Publications
+- From High Bar to Uneven Bars: The Impact of Information Granularity in Quality Certification.
+    - *with* Xiang Hui, and Zekun Liu
+    - *Marketing Science* (2023)

+## Selected Work in Progress
+- Estimating the Trends of Product Categories: Evidence from the U.S. Motion Picture Industry.
+    - *with* Masakazu Ishihara

 <!---
 <nbsp>